Roger Bushell: Birth and early life

 Bushell was born in Springs, Transvaal, South Africa, on 30 August 1910 to English parents, Benjamin Daniel and Dorothy Wingate Bushell (née White).
-His father, a mining engineer, had emigrated to the country from Britain and he used his wealth to ensure that Roger received a first-class education.
+His father, a mining engineer, had immigrated to the country from Britain and he used his wealth to ensure that Roger received a first-class education.
 He was first schooled in Johannesburg, then aged 14 went to Wellington College in Berkshire, England.
-In 1929, Bushell then went to Pembroke College, Cambridge, to study law.
+In 1929, Bushell then went to Pembroke College, Cambridge to study law.

 Keen on pursuing non-academic interests from an early age, Bushell excelled in rugby and cricket and skied for Cambridge in races between 1930 and 1932, captaining the team in 1931.

 Skiing

 One of Bushell's passions and talents was skiing: in the early 1930s, he was declared the fastest Briton in the male downhill category.
-After the war he had a black run named after him in St. Moritz, Switzerland, in memory of his efforts to organize the Swiss-Anglo ski meetings.
+After the war, a black run was named after him in St. Moritz, Switzerland, in memory of his efforts to organize Anglo-Swisso ski meetings.
 He additionally won the slalom event of the annual Oxford-Cambridge ski race in 1931.

 At an event in Canada, Bushell had an accident in which one of his skis narrowly missed his left eye, leaving him with a gash in the corner of it.
-Although he recovered from this accident, he developed a dark drooping in his left eye as a result of scarring from his stitches.
+Although he recovered from this accident, he developed a dark droop in his left eye as a result of scarring from his stitches.

 Bushell became fluent in French and German, with a good accent, which became extremely useful during his time as a prisoner of war.

 Career

-RAF Auxiliary and legal career
+Auxiliary Air Force and legal career

 Despite his sporting prospects, one of Bushell's primary wishes was to fly.
 In 1932 he joined No. 601 Squadron Auxiliary Air Force (AAF), which was often referred to as "The Millionaires' Mob" because of the number of wealthy young men who paid their way solely to learn how to fly during training days (often on weekends).
 He was commissioned on 10 August 1932 and promoted to flying officer on 10 February 1934, and flight lieutenant on 20 July 1936.